winwisely99/web/golden/content/en/why-getcourage.md

     parent: how-it-works
 ---

-## We help organizations fighting climate bullies to recruit the millions of people needed to join the fight and give us a better chance of creating serious change.
+## We help organisations fighting climate bullies to recruit the millions of people needed to join the fight and give us a better chance of creating serious change.
 We give people like you more ways and reasons to get involved and save the planet.

 **Pondering whether to sign up to a strike or a nonviolent direct action, but not quite ready to commit? _No Problem!_**